Leaving Time by Jodi Picoult (405 pages, 10 copies + Audiobook)

-Line Between by Tosca Lee (8 copies + Audiobook)
+Line Between by Tosca Lee (356 pages, 8 copies + Audiobook)

 When Wynter Roth is turned out of New Earth, a self-contained doomsday cult on the American prairie, she emerges into a world poised on the brink of madness as a mysterious outbreak of rapid early onset dementia spreads across the nation.